 How do I place a plant order?

 Availability changes very quickly.
 In the event the product you have requested has become unavailable or is not available from your regional growing location we will reach out.

 Each species must be ordered in multiples of 4.
-Exception are our specialty trays (50’s, 72’s, 128’s and 38’s) which must be ordered in full flats.
+The exception is our specialty trays (50’s, 72’s, 128’s, and 38’s) which must be ordered in full flats.